 A list of Indigenous hair brands wouldn’t be complete without accessories.
 We’re huge fans of the selections from Rhythm and Bows because they’re just so cute.
 Products are handmade with aboriginal fabric by Wee Waa-based founder Caitlin, who focuses on scrunchies and barrettes, with bookmarks and baby dribble bibs thrown into the mix!

-When it comes to Kokum, let’s go through the list.
+When it comes to Kokom, let’s go through the list.
 High quality?
 Check.
 Native?
 Check.
 Made by a 10-year-old?
-Also check.
-Kokum Scrunchies ranks especially high on the list of Indigenous hair brands because they have a huge following, and we’re so happy to call ourselves fellow supporters.
+Also, check.
+Kokom Scrunchies ranks especially high on the list of Indigenous hair brands because they have a huge following, and we’re so happy to call ourselves fellow supporters.
 The Canada-based brand’s founder Mya is from Kitigan Zibi, and her job is a passion project first and foremost.

 Founded by Joelle Hogan, the Yukon Soaps Company has been operating for over 20 years.
 Indigenous-owned and operated, they specialize in handcrafted soaps, shampoo bars, essential oil blends, and more.
 Each product is “infused and imprinted with the spirit of the Yukon” to strengthen the community’s relationship with the land.
 While their soaps are the big seller and namesake of the brand, we really love their shampoo bars and know you will too.